wpwupingwp/OGU/README.md

     * archaea
     * viruses

-    It is reported by anonymous user that "group" filter may return abnormal records, for instance, return plants' records when the group is "animal" and the "organelle" is "chloroplast".
+    It is reported that "group" filter may return abnormal records, for instance, return plants' records when the group is "animal" and the "organelle" is "chloroplast".
 Besides, it may match a great amount of records on Genbank.
 Hence we strongly recommend to use "-taxon" instead.